Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-This form of log-fitness coincides with the typical parameterization of fitness as a linear function of costs and benefits of cooperation in the classical problem of altruism.
-Specifically, there is a fitness cost $c>0$ of cooperating when $s_1=1$, an independent benefit $b>0$ from the cooperation of others, $s_2=1$.
+where $a=\ln \alpha L$, $c= \ln \frac{L}{P}$, $b=\ln \frac{W}{L}$, and $d= \ln \frac{R L}{P W}$.
+This polynomial log-fitness coincides with the typical parameterization of fitness as a linear function of costs and benefits of cooperation in the classical problem of altruism~\cite{Trivers1971,Axelrod1980}.
+Specifically, there is a fitness cost, $c>0$, of cooperating ($s_1=1$), and an independent benefit $b>0$ from the cooperation of others ($s_2=1$).
 There is also an extra benefit (if $d>0$) when both agents cooperate, which was considered by Queller~\cite{Queller1985,Queller1992}.
-Note also that $d= c -\delta <c$, with $\delta = \ln W/R>0$.
-We see that, in a single-shot game, $s_1=0$ (defection) results in higher log-fitness than cooperation, even when the other player cooperates ($s_2=1$).
-This is the familiar Nash equilibrium, because the log-fitness of $s_2$ is identical with labels interchanged.
+Note also that $d= c -\delta <c$, with $\delta = \ln(W/R)>0$.
+In a single-shot game, $s_1=0$ (defection) results in higher log-fitness even when the other player cooperates ($s_2=1$).
+This is the game's familiar Nash equilibrium, because the log-fitness of $s_2$ is identical with labels interchanged.

-By contrast, the goal of evolutionary game theory is the identification of selected strategies over long histories of interaction, which is analyzed via averaging Eq.~\ref{log-fitness_PD}.
-There are three distinct situations with growing levels of complexity.
-First, when the two agents act independently.
-Second, when they are part of a fully mixing population.
-And third, when their phenotypes become (statistically) dependent.
-Each of these general situations is associated with different population outcomes.
+By contrast, the goal of evolutionary game theory is the identification of selected strategies over long histories, which is analyzed by averaging Eq.~\ref{log-fitness_PD}.
+The key variable is the statistical relationship between the two agents' strategies.
+We examine three cases of increasing complexity — statistical independence, a well-mixed population (agents share the same marginal cooperation probability), and conditional dependence (agents' strategies are correlated) — each yielding a qualitatively different outcome.

 When the agents are statistically independent with cooperation probabilities $p_1, p_2$, the average log-fitness is